alexgmitchell/AlanGetsHitched/index.md

 On this site you can find information about
 - [The Venue](venue.md)
 - [Gifts](gifts.md)
-- Events on The Day
+- The Day Itself
-- Accommodation
+- Where to Stay
 - FAQs

+## RSVP
+Please email us on alex.gmitchell12@gmail.com by **3rd July** and tell us about any dietary requirements<br/>
+You this email address for any other enquiries

 **Bold** and _Italic_ and `Code` text